mal-lang/icsLang/README.md

 aws_secret_access_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-To compile exampleLang with the securiCAD backend of the MAL
+To compile icsLang with the securiCAD backend of the MAL
 compiler, execute the following command:

 ```